-1. Yes, Valentino rockstuds and you paired them well.
-Pink is trending.
+1. Very trendy.
 Not a hair out of place.
 Great picture.
 Everything is perfectly panned out.

 2. Those shoes.
 You must love them don’t you ?
 What are your favourite books ?
 What do you do for a living ?
 Can I see your closet ?

 3. Yes, another French Chic formula.
 You must have all the correct basics and would be popular on Tumblr.

 – a fashion outsider and an anti-fashion-blogger’s perspective.

 This is not a post on ‘how to be stylish’ or ‘build a wardrobe’ or ‘owning the least amount of clothing’ or ‘capsule wardrobe’.
 This is not a traditional ‘find your personal style’ post either.
 This is me, vexed with the boxes that you are supposed to fall into, to be stylish.
 And all the personal style advice asking you to pick a box and buy certain items henceforth.
 Or rampantly copy a style muse.
 Somehow, looking like the mythical french woman is the conclusion to all the advice that supposedly helps you find your personal style.
 I find that unfair and narrow viewed.
 Women who like feminine clothing, color, pattern, maximalist style, … are being left out of the equation all together and being prescribed striped tops.
 I have an alternate take on it all.
 Some philosophy first and clothes later.
 I do suggest a cup of tea or a glass of wine.